mfourier/ufc-predictor-v2/README.md

 ## 🎯 Objective

-It builds upon [v1](https://github.com/mfourier/ufc-predictor) by incorporating:
+Compared to [v1](https://github.com/mfourier/ufc-predictor), this version incorporates:
 - A richer **historical feature engine** (`build_history_features`) with EMA, last-N, and career averages.
 - A robust **data preparation interface** (`prepare_modeling_df`) for flexible column management and difference features.
 - A dedicated **UFCData** class to handle splits, scaling, encoding, and correlation analysis.

-This version leverages **AutoGluon** for automated model selection and hyperparameter tuning, allowing for stronger baseline performance compared to the v1 models.
+It leverages **AutoGluon** for automated model selection and hyperparameter tuning, enabling stronger baseline performance.

 ---